suneelkumarreddyutukuru/python/README.md

-lets start the python programming with small values .. i am editing this file from python_user1 branch not in the master branch.. for master brance access will be provided only for team leaders, managers or top of them.
+lets start the python programming with small values .. i am editing this file from python_user1 branch not in the master branch.. for master brance access will be provided only for team leaders, managers or top of them. if edit then only can write the commit message.